react-boilerplate/react-boilerplate/docs/general/introduction.md

 In our application we are using two such middleware.

 1. **Router middleware:** Keeps your routes in sync with the redux `store`.
-2. **Redux saga:** Used for managing _side-effects_ such as dispatching actions asynchronously or accessing browser data.
+2. **Redux saga:** Is used for managing _side-effects_ such as dispatching actions asynchronously or accessing browser data.

 ### Reselect